-Motorcyclist died after slamming head-on into building
+21-year-old dead after slamming motorcycle head-on into building

 Latest Weather Blog

-Motorcyclist died after slamming head-on into building
+21-year-old dead after slamming motorcycle head-on into building

 ZACHARY - A person died after crashing full-speed into the side of a building Monday.

 According to the Zachary Police Department, the wreck happened Monday evening at the intersection of LA 19 and Montegudo Boulevard.
+The coroner's office said 21-year-old Kontrell Johnson died in the accident from multi-system trauma.

 Witnesses told officers they saw the driver crash into the building at high speed, and it appeared he made no effort to stop.

-The department said investigators were looking into whether the driver suffered a medical episode before the crash.

 Trending News